Tranzakt/Visual-Laravel/.devcontainer/README.md

   * A) Support SQLite; and
   * B) Avoid the virtualisation overhead of having separate containers for them.
   It is anticipated that this would save 1GB in image downloads, and c.
 240MB of memory.
+* Make all service containers optional, and write code to read the `APP_ENV` environment variable and the relevant `.env` file and automatically start any relevant service containers needed by this configuration.
+This should make VScode startup faster and reduce the container memory usage.